dennisleetw/dennisleetw.github.io/_posts/2019-03-01-rhocp-rhosp.markdown

 ---
 layout: post
 title:  "RHOCPv3.11 on RHOSPv13 (Queens)"
-description: Red Hat Openshift Container Platform (OCP) can seamlessly be deployed on top of Red Hat Openstack Platform (RHOSP) using Openshift Ansible playbooks.
-The embedded LBaaS (Octavia) in RHOSP13 offers additional value added service to service tenant workload like RHOCP.
-This article describes the simple procedure to achieve this.
+description: Red Hat Openshift Container Platform (OCP) can seamlessly be deployed on top of Red Hat Openstack Platform (RHOSP) using Ansible playbooks.
+The embedded LBaaS (Octavia) in RHOSP13 offers additional value added service to tenant workload like RHOCP.
+This article describes the simple procedure to install RHOCPv3.11 on RHOSPv13 (Queens).
-img: 600px-OpenStack_Project_Octavia_vertical.png
+img: rhocp_rhosp.png
 categories: [one, two]
 color: FFEFD5
 author: dennis.lee